 Stay tuned for our future post on an even better ‘poor-mans’ IR receiver, which can be hooked up directly to your Arduino or any MCU.

 Update / Tip

-More recently we have started using the Silver Bullet attahed to a coax cable via BNC to BNC adapter.
-This provides an extra level of flexibility at a greater distance from the scope, almost like dedicated probe.
+More recently we have started using the Silver Bullet attached to a coax cable via BNC to BNC adapter.
+This provides an extra level of flexibility at a greater distance from the scope, almost like a dedicated probe.
 Please remember that when using the Silver Bullet, you should set your scope channel to x1 and usually 200mV per division.